jawadhoot/resume/docs/index.md

 *Team Size: 2 | Role: Full Stack Engineer | Duration: Jan 2016 - Sep 2016, 9 months*

-Tool for analysing performance of mobile app, using metrics associated with CPU, memory, graphics, and network usage.
+Tool for analyzing performance of mobile apps, using metrics associated with CPU, memory, graphics, and network usage.
 Automated test executions using Appium.
 Generating Report for executions.
 Trending of results across builds.

 - Conduct POC for adb protocol for Android and libimobiledevice for iOS
-- Develop Web UI for running, monitoring, and analysing tests
+- Develop Web UI for running, monitoring, and analyzing tests
-- Create REST API backend to sever test, results, and report
+- Create RESTful backend services for tests, results, and reports

 ### End User Experience Testing